-On the more practical side, the symbolism in this edition has been changed to be more in alignment with the 3rd edition of the IUPAC "Quantities, Units and Symbols in Physical Chemistry'' (the Book).
-There have been many changes since the 2^{nd} edition that apply here.
-However, superscript notations have been avoided as much as possible, since superscript notations are easily confused with exponents.
+On a more practical note, the symbolism in this edition has been changed to be more in alignment with the 3rd edition of the IUPAC's book, Quantities, Units and Symbols in Physical Chemistry.
+There have been many changes since the 2nd edition that apply here.
+However, superscript notations have been avoided as much as possible, since these may easily be confused with exponents.
 The IUPAC convention that numbers and quantities be italic, whereas distinguishing letters be roman type, does not seem to be sufficient to keep things straight.
-Therefore the quantities that use superscript for distinction are not used here.
-Other methods, usually distinct subscripts, are used to make the distinctions.
-(The only distinguishing superscript used is the standard symbol, "^{\theta}" or "^{\theta}", which are so unique that there is little chance for confusion.)
-The reason this is done is that some of the advanced mathematical treatments are difficult enough without such a notation confusion.
-Even for those somewhat familiar with the subject, it would be wise to make a quick survey of the symbol list before starting in order to check what equivalent symbols and names apply in this book.
+Therefore, the quantities that use superscript for distinction are not used here.
+Other methods, usually distinct subscripts, are used to make the differentiations.
+(The only distinguishing superscript used is the standard symbols, "0" or "", which are so unique that there is little chance for confusion.)
+This is done as some of the advanced mathematical treatments are difficult enough without such a notation confusion.
+Even for those who are reasonably familiar with the subject, it would be wise to make a quick survey of the symbol list before starting, in order to check what equivalent symbols and names apply in this book.
 You may want to go to www.genchem.net/symbollist.pdf and print out the symbol list and keep it handy as a reference.
-There are several subtle distinctions for some quantities, such as energies and heats, that are important to recognize.
-A further modification in this book is to use the molar mass the chemists normally use, that is, with units of g mol-1.
+There are several subtle distinctions xxxvi Foreword to the 2nd edition for some quantities, such as energies and heats, that are important to recognize.
+A further modification in this book is to use the molar mass that chemists normally use-that is, with units of $g \mod^{-1}$.
 This is given the symbol (capital bold) "M" versus " \overline{M} " which is with units of kg mol-1, as explained in the symbol list.
-(The IUPAC alternative bar-over designation are being used for molar quantities.)
-Furthermore, the word "molar," meaning per mole of material, is used throughout and not the word "enplethic" which IUPAC recommends.
-Most scientist today recognize the word "molar" and not "enplethic."3 My opinion is that it seems unlikely that the word "enplethic" will catch on any time soon (if ever?) since it does not appear in any dictionary.
-(It only appears in the 3rd edition of IUPAC Green Book or places discussing terminology quoting the Green Book.)
+(The IUPAC alternative bar-over designation is used for molar quantities.)
+Furthermore, the word "molar," meaning per mole of material, is used throughout and not the word "enplethic," which the IUPAC recommends.
+Most scientists today recognize the word "molar" and not "enplethic."2 In my opinion it seems unlikely that the word "enplethic" will catch on any time soon (if ever), since it does not appear in any dictionary.
+(It only appears in the 3rd edition of the IUPAC's Green Book, or in texts discussing terminology that quote the Green Book.)

-Where is all the thermodynamics?
+Where are all the thermodynamics?